 A grant of 10.000 Euros is awarded, through the Fondazione Luigi Einaudi in Turin, to young Italian graduates, who wish to advance their studies in development economics abroad.
 The grant can be renewable for a second year according to fund availability.
-The next call will be published in April 2017.

 The Centro Studi’s annual prizes are awarded through Churchill College, University of Cambridge and St.Antony’s College, Oxford to students displaying “ability in their studies, particular interest in the problems of developing countries, humanity and altruism”.

 Prize winners are listed by institution.
 A similar prize, assigned to a student from Sevenoaks School (Kent), was discontinued in 1994.